WebBreacher/offensiveinterview/open.md

 ## People Questions ##
 1. Do you have a blog and, if so, what is the URL? *@digininja*
 2. Do you contribute to open source projects and, if so, which and at what level? *@digininja*
+3. How do you participate in the information security community? *@jsntkndy*
 3. What conferences do you attend? *@digininja*
 4. What conferences have you spoken at? *@digininja*
 5. Name a couple of people in the industry that you'd look to for advice/trust their advice. *Asking this to make sure they are active and know who does what, if they are claiming to be wifi experts and don't name people like Josh Wright then they are lying.* *@digininja*
+6. What methods or sources of information do you use for keeping up to date in the security industry? *jstnkndy*

 ## Tech Questions ##
 ### General Pentest ###